kshaffer/courses/cognition-schedule.md

 # {{ page.title }}

+## October 10 prep

+Read the following (you must be logged in to Google Drive with your CU IdentiKey to access these documents in the class shared folder):

+- Ani Patel, *Music, Language, and the Brain*, [Chapter 7, "Evolution"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cNEd2eFc4NTdwYzA/view?usp=sharing)

+***By Wednesday, 10am***, submit three factual questions about the readings to the [quiz preparation Google Doc](https://docs.google.com/a/colorado.edu/document/d/112SUboxbMQrJeIKojtOgn3MI2hT7dUQMeqOplMCBLXE/edit?usp=sharing) for the week.
+Your quiz cannot count as passing if you do not submit these questions on time.

+Please focus your questions on what you find to be the most important issues in this text.
+There are a lot of terms defined and experiments described, not all of which need to be memorized.
+Simply focus on what seems to be foundational, what strikes you as interesting, or what you think would be the most useful to know given your particular musical goals.

+Also, start to mull over possible individual, small-group, or large-group project ideas for the end of the semester.
+We'll discuss things as they come up, and plan on finalizing plans on October 31.

 ## October 3 prep

 Read the following (you must be logged in to Google Drive with your CU IdentiKey to access these documents in the class shared folder):